DSSG-EUROPE/dssg-europe-syllabus/03_TERMINAL_ssh_and_the_cloud/README.md

 (or similar)

-6. Check if the same Databases are there!
+6. Check if the same first schema added before is there

-7. Add a screenshot file named with your name, with the DBeaver showing the Databases to the Repo;
+7. Add a screenshot file named with your name, with the DBeaver showing the Databases to the Repo and push it.